 The structural functionalist perspective likens society to a living organism where each part performs a specific function for the organism's survival.
 In this context, social institutions such as family, education, religion, and government are seen as crucial elements that maintain stability and cohesion in society.

-They provide clear roles and expectations for individuals, help socialize new members, and regulate social behavior.
-Furthermore, they ensure the fulfillment of essential needs, such as protection, education, and healthcare.
+They provide clear roles and expectations for individuals, help socialize new members, and regulate social behaviour.
+Furthermore, they ensure the fulfilment of essential needs, such as protection, education, and healthcare.

 Here are some key insights and important facts about structural functionalism: